 Transcend and Include

 There is a really crucial point in observing these stages in one’s own life and reflecting upon them as one sees them in the behavior of other persons as well.
-As one develops to a certain a certain stage one is not suddenly on that stage and what is past is past.
+As one develops to a certain stage one is not suddenly on that stage and what is past is past.
 Rather what happens is that one is now “also” on this stage.
 One does not simply exchange one stage for another but one adds to the whole structure that is already in place.
 Let’s say at RED and transcends to BLUE, the specfics of which will be explained in the next section, one is already “in possession” of BEIGE, PURPLE and RED and now one adds BLUE, thus making one endowed with BEIGE, PURPLE, RED and BLUE.

 This means that one is not only a conventionalist (BLUE) but that there at least somewhere also anarchistic (RED), animistic (PURPLE) and survivalistic (BEIGE) aspects to one.
 The behaviors of these stages may not be dominating any more but they are nonetheless there.
 Maslov’s pyramid makes it glaringly obvious in the way that we still need to eat something and feel secure and not simply fulfill our philosophical-existential needs when we are highly developed.
 Thus as one transcends to a new stage, one is also including the previous stages.